 Information on city actions in response to the Coronavirus Disease 2019 (COVID-19) threat will be posted on this page.
 Employees, visit cityofws.org/covid19employee.

-The following service changes will begin on June 1:
+The following Phase 2 service changes for Recreation & Parks will begin on June 1:

 - Shelter reservations will resume for groups of 25 or less.